 (1) Upon motion of either the petitioner or the person, or upon its own motion, the court may order that the person be examined by a psychiatrist appointed by the court.
 The examination may be conducted on an outpatient basis and the person shall have the right to the presence of counsel while it is being conducted.
 A report of the examination shall be furnished to the court, the petitioner, and the person and his or her counsel at least forty-eight (48) hours prior to the hearing.

-(2) If the petition is submitted without two (2) physicians’ certificates as required under subsection (c), the petition shall be accompanied by a motion for a psychiatric examination to be ordered by the court.
+(2) If the petition is submitted without two (2) certificates as required under subsection (c), the petition shall be accompanied by a motion for a psychiatric examination to be ordered by the court.
 The motion shall be heard on the date of the preliminary hearing set by the court pursuant to subsection (d), or as soon thereafter as counsel for the subject person is engaged, appointed, and ready to proceed.
-The motion shall be verified or accompanied by affidavits and shall set forth facts demonstrating the efforts made to secure examination and certification by a physician or physicians and shall indicate the reasons why the efforts failed.
+The motion shall be verified or accompanied by affidavits and shall set forth facts demonstrating the efforts made to secure examination and certification pursuant to subsection (c) and shall indicate the reasons why the efforts failed.

-(3) After considering the motion and testimony as may be offered on the date of hearing the motion, the court may deny the application and dismiss the petition, or upon finding: (i) That there is a good cause for the failure to obtain one or more physician’s certificates in accordance with subsection (c); and (ii) That there is probable cause to substantiate the allegations of the petition, the court shall order an immediate examination by two (2) qualified psychiatrists, pursuant to subsection (e)(1).
+(3) After considering the motion and testimony as may be offered on the date of hearing the motion, the court may deny the application and dismiss the petition, or upon finding: (i) That there is a good cause for the failure to obtain one or more certificates in accordance with subsection (c); and (ii) That there is probable cause to substantiate the allegations of the petition, the court shall order an immediate examination by two (2) psychiatrists, or by one psychiatrist and one physician, or by one physician and one licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 pursuant to subsection (e)(1).

 (f) Professional assistance.
 A person with respect to whom a court hearing has been ordered under this section shall have, and be informed of, a right to employ a mental health professional of the person’s choice to assist the person in connection with the hearing and to testify on the person’s behalf.
 If the person cannot afford to engage such a professional, the court shall, on application, allow a reasonable fee for the purpose.